public-static-void/etl-stack/README.md

-# Modern ETL Stack Tutorial
+# Modern ETL Stack

-## Moving data from SQLServer to Postgres using Airflow
+## Simple ETL Pipeline moving data from SQLServer to Postgres using Airflow and performing some data manipulation

 ### How to run: